The Bristol Model: an abyss called a Cohen real: Acknowledgments

 \section{Acknowledgments}

 Having spent nearly four years developing the needed tools and fine-tuning the construction, there are many to whom the author owes mention.
 First and foremost to the Bristol group, all of which shared their experiences, understandings, and helped whenever possible.
 Specific thanks go to Menachem Magidor, the author's advisor for his constant advice on this work, and for helping to see it through.
 To Yair Hayut for his interest in the project, and his many helpful suggestions.
 In addition to that, to the organizers of the HIF programme for their invitation to Cambridge in October 2015, and to Peter Koepke for his generous invitation to Bonn during April 2016 where the fresh spring air helped shape some of the most crucial lemmas and their proofs.
+The author would also like to thank the referee for their helpful remarks that made this paper better.
 A final acknowledgement goes to Matti Rubin who did not live to see this project through, for listening several times to the basic ideas, the outlined details, and his careful advice. {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}